aviaryansachan/Currency-Converter-App/README.md

 ## DESCRIPTION
 This is a simple currency converter calculator app.

-## TECHNOLOGIES USES
+## TECHNOLOGIES USED
 - HTML
 - CSS
-- - Java Script
+- Java Script

 ## PREVIEW
 <p align="center">